 Consult the websites of the prefectures or local authorities for more details.

-What are the preventative actions to take to limit the spread of the virus?
+What are the preventive actions to follow to limit the spread of the virus?

-There are simple actions to protect your health and the health of those around you:
+These are easy steps that you can take to protect your health and the health of those around you:

-- Wear a mask in enclosed public places, on public transport, in taxis and rideshares, in shops, and in any other places deemed necessary by the prefects of each department depending on the local health situation.
+Wear a mask in enclosed public places, public transport, taxis and VTCs, in shops and in places deemed relevant by the prefects of each department depending on the local epidemic situation;